Skip to main content

 Deterministic causality for autonomous AI agents.

 ANNIE is a trusted execution environment for AI agents operating in high-stakes settings.
-Instead of trying to predict what a model will do, ANNIE pre-lives every proposed action inside a deterministic vessel — verifying it against a formally specified safety logic — before the action is allowed to touch the physical world.
+Instead of trying to predict what a model will do, ANNIE holds every proposed action behind a deterministic authorization boundary — checking it against formally specified safety logic — before the action is allowed to touch the physical world.

 If an action is rejected at any stage, the system rolls back to its last cryptographically-sealed safe state.
 Within ANNIE’s scope — the path from intent proposal to commit — approved transitions are the only transitions that reach external systems.
 There is no real-world action to undo, because the rejected intent was held inside the verification vessel and never dispatched.